sasha-laurent/amb-project/README2018.md

 The AMB (Adaptive Mediation Builder) is a platform with a educative and cultural mediation purpose.
 Its aim is to give mediators tools to create unlimitedly personalizable presentations to suit their public, the style they want to convey, their intent,...
 The platform is made for mediators (professors, museum curators,...) who would like to create content (MOOCs, lectures, museum visits, communications operations, etc...) for a specific public (general public, students, visitors,...).

-The AMB enables its author to creator multiple presentations with several objectives by relying on a key element of the platform: a matrix.
+The AMB enables its author to creator multiple presentations with different objectives by relying on a key element of the platform: a matrix.
 The matrix, as an "organised data base", lets the mediator store his/her resources (pictures, videos,...) depending on view points (= different aspects of the content's subject) and levels (= content difficulty), creating a table with rows as view points and columns as levels.
-When creating his/her presentation, a mediator will only have to "pick" the relevant resources from the right cells to adjust it to its aimed public and viewpoints he/she wants to develop particularly.
+Thus, When creating his/her presentation, a mediator will only have to "pick" the relevant resources from the right cells to adjust it to its aimed public and to develop particularly some points.

 The AMB was developed in IMT Atlantique's Computer Science department (formerly Telecom Bretagne) and has been the subject of several projects and thesis since then.